TNoela/Akan-Names-Project/README.md

 # Author
 Trixie Noela
 # Technologies Used
-JavaScript
-HTML
-CSS
-Bootstrap
+>JavaScript
+>HTML
+>CSS
+>Bootstrap
 # Setup Instructions
-Open the Terminal command line (CTRL+ALT+T) and navigate to root. cd Akan-Names Clone the repository
+Open the Terminal command line (CTRL+ALT+T) and navigate to root. cd Akan-Names<br>
+Clone the repository
 # BDD
-Enter century of birth eg 20 for 2021, Input Eg.20 Output 20
+Enter century of birth eg 20 for 2021, Input Eg.20 Output 20<br>
-Enter year of Birth eg 21 for 2021 Input Eg.19 Output 19
+Enter year of Birth eg 21 for 2021 Input Eg.19 Output 19<br>
 Enter month of birth eg 1 for january Input Eg.1 Output 1 Enter Date of the month you were born in Eg 11 input Eg.20 Output Eg.20 Select your gender Input Eg.female Output female